 --workDir WORKDIR Absolute path to directory where temporary files generated during the Toil run should be placed.
 Temp files and folders, as well as standard output and error from batch system jobs (unless -noStdOutErr), will be placed in a directory toil-<workflowID> within workDir.
 The workflowID is generated by Toil and will be reported in the workflow logs.
-Default is determined by the variables (TM- PDIR, TEMP, TMP) via mkdtemp.
-This directory needs to exist on all machines running jobs; if capturing standard output and error from batch system jobs is desired, it will generally need to be on a shared file system. noStdOutErr Do not capture standard output and error from batch system jobs. stats Records statistics about the toil workflow to be used by 'toil stats'. clean=STATE Determines the deletion of the jobStore upon completion of the pro- gram.
+Default is determined by the variables (TM-PDIR, TEMP, TMP) via mkdtemp.
+This directory needs to exist on all machines running jobs; if capturing standard output and error from batch system jobs is desired, it will generally need to be on a shared file system.

+--noStdOutErr Do not capture standard output and error from batch system jobs.

+--stats Records statistics about the toil workflow to be used by 'toil stats'.

+--clean=STATE Determines the deletion of the jobStore upon completion of the program.
 Choices: 'always', 'onError', 'never', or 'onSuccess'.
-The -stats option requires information from the jobStore upon comple- tion so the jobStore will never be deleted with that flag.
+The -stats option requires information from the jobStore upon completion so the jobStore will never be deleted with that flag.
 If you wish to be able to restart the run, choose 'never' or 'onSuccess'.
-Default is 'never' if stats is enabled, and 'onSuccess' otherwise cleanWorkDir ST ATE Determines deletion of temporary worker directory upon completion of a job.
+Default is 'never' if stats is enabled, and 'onSuccess' otherwise pletion of a job.
 Choices: 'always', 'never', 'onSuccess'.
 Default = always.
 WARNING: This option should be changed for debugging only.
-Running a full pipeline with this option could fill your disk with intermediate data. clusterStats FILE PATH If enabled, writes out JSON resource usage statistics to a file.
-The default location for this file is the current working directory, but an absolute path can also be passed to specify where this file should be written.
-This option only applies when using scalable batch sys- tems. restart If -restart is specified then will attempt to restart existing workflow at the location pointed to by the -jobStore option.
-Will raise an ex- ception if the workflow does not exist.
+Running a full pipeline with this option could fill your disk with intermediate data.